 - Serves as a reminder

-- Prevents accident in the workplace
+- Prevents accidents in the workplace

 - Improves safety culture in the workplace

-- Keeps employee and visitors informed
+- Keeps employees and visitors informed

 53 Powerful Safety Messages To Share Every Day In Your Workplace